daniarnaizg/lol-arena-tracker/README.md

 - **Automatic Champion Updates**: Fetches the latest champion data from Riot's DDragon API
 - **Progress Preservation**: Your tracking progress is automatically preserved when new champions are added
+- **Import/Export Data**: Easily backup and restore your champion progress with JSON file support
 - **Offline Fallback**: Works even when the API is unavailable using cached data
 - **Real-time Sync**: Automatically updates with new champion releases
 - **Manual Refresh**: Force update champion data with the refresh button